 Clarence didn’t answer.
-Instead, he adjusted the settings on his camera, so he could capture as much light from the sky as possible while still keeping the boy in focus.
+Instead, he adjusted the settings on his camera, capturing as much light from the sky as possible while still keeping the guy in focus.
 “Now, don’t move.”

 “Like this?”
 Tyler, ever the star of his own antics, had struck a pose that required some skillful balance.
 He balled his hands into fists and held them out in the air, while he lifted one leg and bent his knee, to create what might look like an action shot.

 It was all for fun, but getting a crisp night shot took planning and commitment.
 Tyler balked at being frozen in time, eager to set up his own astrophotography shots.
-He lost his balance, and tilted toward his last leg standing, then he dropped out of position and jogged a few feet to catch himself.
+He lost his balance, and tilted toward his last leg standing, dropping out of position and jogging a few feet to catch himself.